SnapperGee/tones/README.md

 # Tones

 Generate tones musically with the CLI.
-With this package, you can pass musical notes via command line arguments and output them as audio and optionally write them to a WAV file.
+With this package, you can pass musical notes via command line arguments and output them as audio and/or write them to a WAV file.

 [![Java][java shield]][java website]
 [![Apache Commons Cli][apache commons cli shield]][apache commons cli website]